 My niece is on her third phone screen, due to the fact that she refuses to buy a screen protector, or even acknowledge that she’s clumsy.
 Preteens and teenagers aside, we can agree that smartphones are not that tough in general.
 Unlike the old Nokia 3210, that the internet likes to joke about, using memes (a type of a gag, I guess?) to demonstrate that it was more durable than concrete, today’s phones seldom survive a single drop to the floor.

-You can see how that is troublesome to a farmer, or anyone working and trying to monitor some very precious data in order to react quickly to changes that may arise, or simply to track progress.
+Now, for all of us who use our phones for chatting with friends, watching videos, or, like people in Japan, play online casino games using bonus codes such as ラッキーニッキーボーナスコード, phone durability might not be the biggest issue.
+But, you can see how that is troublesome to a farmer, or anyone working and trying to monitor some very precious data in order to react quickly to changes that may arise, or simply to track progress.
 Here are some of the toughest smartphones a farmhand can have,

 This is a model that’s perfect on the go.
 It functions as an ordinary phone, though its features say it’s very far from it.
 First of all, the exterior has ridges, so it prevents you from dropping it.
 The two buttons that separate it from the pack, however, are Push To Talk, which lets you use it as a walkie-talkie (and boy, is it loud), and Push To Locate, a button that sends a distress signal to other workers in case of an emergency.